|2||Berezovka, Krasnoyarsk Krai|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Krasnodar air is currently 1.5 times above the WHO annual air quality guideline value
+PM2.5 concentration in Krasnodar is currently 1.4 times the WHO annual air quality guideline value

 Good 43 US AQI